 Context can be used to enforce a level of consistency in sites.
 For example, you may wish to devise a specific Node Type, e.g. a Lesson Webpage, to always contain identical aspects about each lesson.
 Using Context, you can ensure each node of that node type contain identical aspects such as a Menu Block in the top left corner to navigate to the various lessons and a Box in the footer containing identical terms and conditions for each lesson.

 If you're working on a new site, Context is a good way of determining how a site has been laid out.
 Contexts are easily put into features generated from the Features module, and if you wish for subtle variations between sections of your sites then it is easy to clone Contexts.

-With Context its also possible to conceal Block content from various users.
-For instance, if you want to hide a sign up Webform Block from users who have already registered to your mailing list, you would only want new "anonymous" users to be see it.
-To do this, you would look among your list of conditions, select the user role you wouldn't to apply this to, and select whatever Block content you deem appropriate for only that user role to see.
+With Context it's also possible to conceal Block content from various users.
+For instance, if you want to hide a sign-up Webform Block from users who have already registered to your mailing list, you would only want "anonymous" users to see it.
+To do this, you would look among your list of conditions, select the user role you would want to apply this to, and select whatever Block content you deem appropriate for only that user role to see.
 You could use the same process to have a restricted section of your site that only authenticated users could access.

 You will almost always have one Context dedicated to the front section of your website and one that is site-wide.
 The front page will usually have a View Block listing your latest Articles or maybe a slideshow, while the site-wide Context will often contain a Box in the footer with your company details.